neuml/paperai/README.md

 Python 3.6+ is supported

-See this [troubleshooting link](https://github.com/neuml/txtai#troubleshooting) to help resolve environment-specific install issues.
+See [this link](https://github.com/neuml/txtai#installation) to help resolve environment-specific install issues.

 ## Examples